alpinedatalabs/demos/README.markdown

 __Census results by state__

-Simple summary statistics, charts, correlations, and a linear regression on home ownership by demographics
+Simple summary statistics, charts, correlations, and a linear regression on home ownership by demographics.

-Size: dozens of rows, runs in ~1 minute
+_Size:_ dozens of rows, runs in ~1 minute

-__Election 92__
+[__Election 92__] (/election92)

 Election results by county
-Various charts and correlations for demographic factors and election results, regression on turnout by demographics, decision tree on outcome by demographics
+Various charts and correlations for demographic factors and election results, regression on turnout by demographics, decision tree on outcome by demographics.

 _Size:_ thousands of rows, runs in ~1 minute